cmtkdot/xdelo-app/docs/telegram-webhook-flow.md

 4. **Rate Limiting**: Prevents abuse through request rate limiting
 5. **Error Concealment**: Avoids leaking sensitive information in error messages

-## PostgreSQL Functions
+## Core Database Functions

-The system leverages several custom PostgreSQL functions:
+The system architecture is built around just **two primary PostgreSQL functions** that handle all database operations:

-1. **upsert_media_message**: Creates or updates media message records
+1. **upsert_media_message**: Central function for all media message operations
+   - Handles all media-related database operations in a single atomic transaction
-   - Handles duplicate detection via `file_unique_id`
+   - Performs duplicate detection via `file_unique_id`
-   - Manages caption changes with history preservation
+   - Manages caption changes, preserving history by moving existing `analyzed_content` to `old_analyzed_content` as a single JSONB object
-   - Coordinates with media group synchronization
+   - Handles media group synchronization entirely at the database level

-2. **sync_media_group_captions**: Synchronizes captions across media groups
-   - Propagates caption changes to all messages in the group
-   - Maintains consistent processing state and analysis

-3. **trigger_caption_parsing**: Initiates caption analysis processes
-   - Called when captions change or are newly added
+   - Resets processing states appropriately across message groups
+   - Called directly by the TypeScript `upsertMediaMessageRecord` wrapper

+2. **upsert_text_message**: Handles text and other non-media messages
+   - Similar functionality but specialized for text content
-   - Manages the analysis workflow
+   - Manages storage and updates for text messages

-4. **update_message_analyzed_content**: Updates analysis results
-   - Preserves history in `old_analyzed_content`
-   - Maintains proper state transitions
+   - TypeScript wrapper has fallback to direct table operations if RPC fails

+### Separation of Concerns

+This architecture achieves a clean separation between:

+- **Edge Functions**: Handle parsing and initial message processing
+- **PostgreSQL Functions**: Handle data persistence and cross-message synchronization
+- **Caption Parser**: Focuses purely on extraction logic with no knowledge of database structure

+### Caption Parsing Flow

+1. Caption text comes in from Telegram webhook (new message or edit)
+2. `processCaptionWithRetry` calls `processCaptionText` with retry logic
+3. The parsed result is stored in both `caption_data` and `analyzed_content` fields
+4. PostgreSQL functions handle all database operations including synchronization

+This streamlined approach ensures data integrity through atomic transactions, prevents race conditions, and maintains consistent handling of media groups.

 ## Development & Testing